 The Ross Sea and Commonwealth Bay (East Antarctica) areas are reached from either South Island New Zealand or Tasmania, Australia.
 There are regular flights to gateway cities in both countries from most parts of the world.

-If you have any doubts or concerns, just give us a call and chat to our team of experts.
-We're happy to discuss any aspect of your Antarctica cruise.
+If you have any doubts or concerns, please give us a call and chat with one of our travel experts.
+We’re happy to discuss any aspect of your cruise.

 Entry requirements to Antarctica depend on the country of access.

 The Antarctic is rich in marine wildlife.
 This polar region has several species of whales including Humpback, Minke and Orca, as well as other cetaceans and pinnipeds either native or visiting throughout the season.
 The prime time for whale watching is January to mid-March; however, they can be spotted throughout this polar region between late October and March.
 The Drake Passage and the Lemaire Channel are where you are most likely to enjoy observation.
 If your sole reason for visiting Antarctica is for whale watching, you certainly won’t be disappointed.